Natural Resources: Definition, Types, and Examples

 Importance of water as a natural resource:

 4. Marine life is dependent on water for survival.
-Without water the aquatic animals, all plants, animals and vegetation will perish.
+Without water the aquatic animals, all plants, animals, and vegetation will perish.

 5. Electricity is generated using running water.

 Due to the increase in population and consumption of water, the demand for freshwater has increased rapidly.
 Besides, the level of groundwater is also decreasing.
 Clean and safe drinking water is also a challenge in some countries.
 Water is becoming a scarce resource which is why it is important for us to carefully avoid the wastage of water and conserve water.
-We need to look for effective ways to save water such as fixing leaky taps, bathing using a bucket instead of showering, closing the tap while brushing the teeth are some of the most common ways to save water at home.

-3. Soil : The Surface of the Land, The Skin of the Earth
+3. Soil: The Surface of the Land, The Skin of the Earth

 Importance of soil as a natural resource: